 At FAM, we incorporate a specialized Christian Curriculum which uses the Montessori Method and meets each learner on their specific level.
 It is a challenging and enriching program for students from 3-18 years old.
-The student-centered classrooms are specially prepared, multi-age settings with Montessori methods that teach care of self and environment, math, including their own economics within the community, language, Bible, music, art, science, social studies, geography, and personal enrichment.
-Teachers inspire and equip the adolescent student to own and care for his/her learning and their learning environment, as well as electives.
+The student-centered classrooms are specially prepared, multi-age settings with Montessori methods that teach care of self and environment, math, including their own economics within the community, language, Bible, music and art, science, social studies, geography, and personal enrichment.
+Teachers inspire and equip the adolescent student to own and care for his/her learning and their learning environment.
+They have daily chores and meetings that keep everyone's environment and expectations in check.

-Our students will also engage in many out of school experiences that enable them to develop on many diverse levels.
+They will also engage in many out of school experiences that enables them to develop on many diverse levels.
 Core principles include freedom of choice, learning by doing, time to concentrate uninterrupted, clean prepared environments, habits of self-regulation, movement, and plenty of outdoor time.